CarlosAMolina/graphql/flask_sqlalchemy/README.md

 python app.py
 ```

+You can request data in multiple ways:

-In the browser, open <http://localhost:5000/graphql>.
+- In the browser, open <http://localhost:5000/graphql>.
 And execute:

 ```
 {